 No one has discovered a link between Moon phases and female hormones.
 But what if this weren’t the Moon’s force, but a sensitive, human intelligence instead?
 Many women know their cycles can entrain with other women’s; those who live or work together often menstruate at the same time.
 Might the women of long ago not only have entrained to each other, but along with nature, to the Moon?
 Might those women and men blessed with a greater sense of place and time have wisely participated with earth’s exhaling breath?
 So that not only women’s bodies and fruit trees, but their ideas ripened too.
 And everywhere, everyone enjoyed a delicious peak in receptivity when the Moon was Full.

 We don’t have to know what the old ones knew or do what the old ones did.
 But we might learn to perceive our world with a similar sensitivity.
-Earth is still exhaling with the waxing Moon.
 How can we participate?
 From New Moon to Full, we might gather our positive energy and direct it outward.
 We might ripen our efforts, enticing the outer world to taste our gifts.
 Whatever our projects, we can designate these two weeks for relevant activities of attraction.
 We can be more receptive to others too.

 City life makes recovering a sense of place on earth more difficult.
 But our bodies give us a good place to start.
-During the waxing Moon, as above ground creatures, we also fill with Earth’s exhaling life force.
+During the peak of the waxing Moon, the Full Moon, like the rest of nature around us, we are now filled with Earth’s life force.
 We retain more water, swell with fluids.
 It’s a good time for donating blood (it’s replaced more quickly), but bad for surgeries (more is lost).
-Because the body is more absorbent, the waxing Moon is optimum for taking supplements and healing balms (though poisons can be more dangerous).
+Because the body is more absorbent, the Full Moon is optimum for taking supplements and healing balms (though poisons can be more dangerous).